-Cole’s ‘Buddy’ Comedy Burns Forever Bright
+Google Deal Sealed: Chelsea Market is Off the Market

 From that flash point, Buddy was further developed through more video sessions.
 “We would spend all day with Paul Bellini’s camera,” Thompson recalled.
 “We’d smoke pot and we’d go to places and we’d improvise… We’d all have this little ongoing story that we were doing for the camera.
 Everybody kind of had an alter ego.
 These were mostly gay men.
 And we would improvise for hours and hours, making these little movies.
 And I had never really done that,” Thompson said, of the on-camera creative process.
 “I found it interesting, because I was always afraid that if I started talking like that [Buddy], I would never be able to stop… I was still ashamed.
 I didn’t want to appear ‘gay.’
 I think most of my life has been, you know, in many ways, an attempt to appear straight.
 And Buddy Cole was going, ‘I can’t pass!’
 And he became a real voice for me, because in those days, you couldn’t really… You know, I’d probably be a stand-up comedian today if I was young.”
 (He’s actually done so lately, to critical acclaim.)
 “But back in those days, you could not [if you were gay], not if you were a male.”

 Ensemble work proved a freeing vehicle for Thompson, who was soon an out and visible artist (exceedingly rare for the time) creating a variety of characters — most notably, Buddy, for whom an early monologue was crafted with the help of Thompson’s then-roommate, Mark McKinney.
-Along with castmates Bruce McCullough, Kevin McDonald and Dave Foley, “The Kids in the Hall,” a sketch comedy show that earned a loyal (and still intense) following during its 1989 to 1995 run in various incarnations on CBS, HBO, Comedy Central, and Canada’s CBC.
+Along with castmates Dave Foley, Bruce McCulloch and Kevin McDonald, their “The Kids in the Hall” sketch comedy show earned a loyal (and still intense) following during its 1989 to 1995 run in various incarnations on CBS, HBO, Comedy Central, and Canada’s CBC.

 Grounded in the familiar worlds of work, family, and relationship dynamics, mundane premises were injected with uniquely eccentric twists (those waiting in a long line, for example, would welcome the appearance of a flying pig, purpose-driven to entertain — until he hit a power line and was baked to a crisp, thus becoming their meal).
 Very little of the material reflected current events — a conscious move that has kept their 1990s output accessible.
 Occasionally, however, Canadian attitudes on everything from flag burning to clean streets would assert themselves, leaving stateside audiences mildly perplexed.
 (Buddy once declared, “When I’m overseas and people mistake me for an American?
 I’m as outraged as when I’m mistaken for a straight.”)